 The trajectory controller contains two parts: a lateral controller and a longitudinal controller.
 Firstly, the lateral controller’s role is to reduce, eliminate cross track error, making the UAV flight along the desired trajectory as far as possible.
 For this part, they used the L1 control method especially suited in the situation where the desired trajectory is a complex curved path.
-Secondly, the longitudinal controller tries to eliminate the altitude erro n the meantime, the airspeed of UAV remains within a safety range, avoiding under-speed.
+Secondly, the longitudinal controller tries to eliminate the altitude error.
+In the meantime, the airspeed of UAV remains within a safety range, avoiding under-speed.
 For this task, the researchers used the Total energy control system (TECS).
 The principle of this theory is that coordinating the throttle and the desired pitch angle of the UAV controls altitude and airspeed.

 Further to the model, the paper includes the experimenting results.
-In general, the small-scale UAV flight d an accuracy of trajectory control of about 1.5m and altitude error no more than 0.5m.
-The paper was but it explain the control methods. , it presentin great exten the hardware that was used but this d not add something the novelty of the approach they trying to.
+In general, the small-scale UAV flight presented an accuracy of trajectory control of about 1.5m and altitude error no more than 0.5m.
+The paper was coherent but it failed to adequately explain the control methods.
+However, it presented in great extent the hardware that was used but this did not add something to the novelty of the approach they were trying to offer.

 X.3 UAV Stabilisation

 One of the requirements for the UAS that I intended to design is the ability to fly low, slow and with augmented precision so as to measure accurate radiation values close to the source.
 Consequently, there is a need for enhanced stability during the flight.
 A typical fixed wing aircraft is inherently stable while in flight because the forward motion and airflow over and under the wings create stability.
 On the contrary, the task of keeping stable a helicopter during hovering requires constant minute corrections to throttle, pitch, roll, and yaw.
-Turbulences that would not a fixed wing UAV can send a helicopter into a settling with power state or some other unrecoverable situation.
+Turbulences that would not trouble a fixed wing UAV can send a helicopter into a settling with power state or some other unrecoverable situation.
 The advantage of using multi-copters compared to the helicopters is that the former are simpler platforms since they can control all degrees of freedom by simply redistributing the thrust among the rotors.
 However, small UAVS flying in a low altitude need to respond very quickly to turbulences so as to avoid crashes.